Currently accepting new data projects

 Published on

-In this analysis, I wanted to see just how much older Congress is compared to the country and if either chamber or either major party tends to be older than the other.
-Then, I wanted to see how Congress members compare to the states they represent.
+I wanted to see just how much older Congress is compared to the country, whether either chamber or major party skews the numbers, and how each delegation compares to the state it actually represents.

 Congress Compared to the Country